10 Days in Cambodia Itinerary

-After a very long day of running around Angkor Wat and its surroundings make your way make to your hotel to take a nap and/or get another massage.
+After a very long day of running around Angkor Wat and its surroundings make your way make to your hotel to rest up for a bit.
 Later on in the night head out to Pub Street, which is the main nightlife area of Siem Reap.

 Take a look at some Cambodia travel guides to prep you for your trip

 Day 3 – Siem Reap Part II

-Sleep in a bit since I know you will probably be a bit tired from the previous day and night but get ready for a second day in Siem Reap.
+Sleep in a bit since I know you will probably be a bit tired from the previous day but get ready for a second day in Siem Reap.
 You have a couple options here depending on your interests:

 In the Angkor Wat travel guide mentioned above there are plenty of other temple options part of the Grand Circuit that you can make your way to.
 You can speak with your guide/driver beforehand to talk about what you did the day before and what others they might recommend.
 These temples include:

 1. Preah Khan